Dental assistant: Roles

 The dental assistant's role is often thought to be to support the dental operator by typically passing instruments during clinical procedures.
-However, in fact, their role extends much further to include: providing patients help with their oral hygiene skills, preparing the patient for treatment, sterilising instruments, assisting during general anaesthetic dental procedures, positioning suction devices, exposing dental radiographs, taking dental impressions, recording patient notes and administration roles such as scheduling appointments.
+However, in fact, their role extends much further to include: providing patients help with their oral hygiene skills, preparing the patient for treatment, sterilising instruments, assisting during general anaesthetic dental procedures, positioning suction devices, exposing dental radiographs, taking dental impressions, recording patient notes and administration roles such as scheduling appointments, ensuring compliance with OSHA and CDC standards, maintaining sterilization logs, and conducting regular operatory disinfection.

 Infection control

 It was customary for oral health care workers and dental assistants in the 1980s to practice oral health care without wearing gloves, masks or eye protection.
 This was at a crucial time due to the human immunodeficiency virus (HIV) spreading rapidly at a global rate.
+At the time, the transmission risks associated with bloodborne pathogens like HIV and hepatitis B were not fully understood, and personal protective equipment (PPE) was not yet standard in most clinical settings.
+However, the increased awareness and understanding of these infectious diseases by the late 1980s and early 1990s led to significant changes in infection control protocols across health care fields, including dentistry.
 However, in 2018 gloves, masks and eye protection have become part of the standard infection control guidelines which has been implemented in all oral health care settings as a means of preventing the spread of infectious disease.
 Infection control in oral health care not only protects the patient but it also protects the oral health care workers.
 This includes: dentists, dental specialists, oral health therapists, dental hygienists and dental assistants.

 Dental assistants play a crucial role in maintaining high levels of infection control in the oral health care setting.
 The dental assistant is the major link between oral health care workers and the patient.
 To perform infection control responsibilities well, the dental assistant must have the appropriate education, training and work experience.
 Examples of infection control protocols that the dental assistant needs to follow in an oral health setting include: